beberlei/litecqrs-php/README.md

    implementing ``Command`` created by you.
 2. The ``CommandBus`` checks for a handler that can execute your command.
 Every command has exactly one handler.
 3. The command handler changes state of the domain model.
-It does that by creating events (that represent state change) and passing them to the ``AggregateRoot::apply()`` or ``DomainEventProvider::raise()`` method of your domain objects.
+It does so by creating events (that represent a state change) and passing them to the ``AggregateRoot::apply()`` or ``DomainEventProvider::raise()`` method of your domain objects.
 4. When the command is completed, the command bus will check all objects in the identity map for events.